Tag: Will Quince

 Will Quince – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what plans he has to ensure that NHS maternity units improve their safety records.
+To ask the Secretary of State for Health, what assessment he has made of the merits of offering unused returned drugs to developing countries.

 The below Parliamentary question was asked by Will Quince on 2016-04-25.

-To ask the Secretary of State for Culture, Media and Sport, pursuant to the Answer of 21 April 2016 to Question 34465, if his Department will take steps to allow web-users to include honours when completing government online forms.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, pursuant to the Answer of 21 April 2016 to Question 34465, if his Department will take steps to allow web-users to include honours when completing government online forms.

 • Will Quince – 2022 Statement on the NHS Workforce